zhangfuyang/search_evaluate/README.md

 ```
 python train_evaluators.py
 ```

-You can change the configurations in `config.py`.
+This will start both the train and search threads.
+You can change settings like beam search depth in the `config.py`.

 ### Evaluation
 First, perform search over the test data: